Understanding Fly Reel Drag Systems

 How do you set the right drag setting on a fly reel

-Drag pressure is measured in weight and in pounds like line and tippet and you never want to above 50% of the weight line in your setup during the fight.
-So, if you’re using a 100lb tippet for a GT, you should never set more than 50 lbs of pressure on the fish or your line could break.
+Drag pressure is measured in weight and in pounds like line and tippet, and you never want to be above 50% of the weight line in your setup during the fight.
+So, if you’re using a 100lb tippet for a GT, you should never set more than 50 lbs of pressure on the fish, or your line could break.

-But, you should start off much lighter than that.
-When looking for fish, your drag should be set on lighter settings with just enough pressure to stop the line tangling and backlashing when the fish takes its first run.
+But it would be best if you started much lighter than that.
+When looking for fish, your drag should be set on lighter settings with enough pressure to stop the line from tangling and backlashing when the fish takes its first run.

-Once the fish is running on the reel, you can go from a light drag up to around 1/3 of your breaking strain.
-So you can set 33lbs of drag pressure when using a 100 lb line.
-You can then work your way up the settings to 50 lbs of pressure if you need to in order to control the fish.
+Once the fish runs on the reel, you can go from a light drag up to around 1/3 of your breaking strain.
+So you can set 33 lbs of drag pressure when using a 100 lb line.
+You can then work your way up the settings to 50 lbs of pressure if you need to to control the fish.

 How do you measure the drag settings on a reel?